 If the Ombudsman upholds your complaint and makes a recommendation you will have a choice as to whether to accept the recommendations or to decline them.
-If you accept them, the Trust will be required to carry them out unless by doing so it might result in the Trustees of the Trust breaching their legal obligations as charitable trustees.
+If you accept them, the Trust will be required to carry them out.
 If you do not, the Trust will not be required to do anything.
 That will be the end of his involvement, and you may then seek redress via alternative means such as the courts.
 If you accept any recommendations the Ombudsman will remain involved with the complaint at least until he receives a commitment that appropriate action has been, or will be, taken.

 The Ombudsman may publish a short summary of your complaint and his decision (in his annual report or on the website), but will omit any personal details.